crystaljobe/change-mate/README.md

 - Update the README if your changes introduce new functionality or affect existing features.
 - Review and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

+For detailed instructions on installation prerequisites and setting up the Django backend and React frontend to contribute, please refer to the [Contributor Setup Guide](CONTRIBUTING.md).

 Thank you for your contribution!

 ## License